- How to Write the Carnegie Mellon University Essays 2017-2018 - August 17, 2017

 This question is very similar to those of other schools, like Stanford, that ask you about your intellectual vitality.
 If you’re the kind of student who loves documentaries or can’t wait to get home from school to conduct additional research on something you learned in class, this is most likely the prompt for you!

-It is important to remember that due to your word limit, you should only elaborate on one to three ideas.
+It is important to remember that due to the word limit, you should only elaborate on one to three ideas.
 But listing your AP classes or merely stating that “Math, American History, and Chemistry are interesting” isn’t a satisfactory response either.
-Instead, think about certain theories in Physics that you couldn’t wait to learn more about, or maybe a novel you read in English that ignited your curiosity for World War II.
+Instead, think about certain theories in physics that you couldn’t wait to learn more about, or maybe a novel you read in English that ignited your passion for World War II.
 Regardless of the exact topic, hone in on why you look forward to your chosen subject every day.

 This is another supplement where the material could easily be related to something Tufts-specific.
 Perhaps they offer a research grant you might like to apply for or have a class that builds on the principles of your past invention.
 Show that you have done the research, and prove you’re not just checking Tuft’s application off as another one on the list.
 They want to see your passion for their community and academics!

 Notice how those three words reflect the candor in the question.
 No sugarcoating.
 No artful elaboration.
 While obviously not necessary, reflecting the tone of the prompt in your introduction is one way to artfully show your knack for writing, and a sentence used to hook your reader in this straightforward style is definitely a recommended tactic.